deinsoftware/swpm/TEMPLATES.md

 }
 ```

-### Replace and Flag
+### Replace and add a Flag

 Replace a command (or alias) with another and add a flag at the end

 ```JavaScript
 cmds: {